Sdroller/yolo_depth_measure/README.md

 ---

 ### Problems with Pip
-There were problems, tried all of the following.
-Good tips in case there are problems with pip.
+Some tips in case there are problems with pip.
-In case pip install gets stuck after downloading whl file at setup.py, try this command (may want to use `-v` or `sudo -H`):
+In case pip install gets stuck after downloading whl file at `setup.py` step, try this command (may want to use `-v` or `sudo -H`):
 ```
 $ pip install --upgrade setuptools
 $ pip install --upgrade pip